lukes3315/mapillary_fusion/README.md

 To start stitching GoPro imagery run:<br/>`python mapillary_processor.py --stitch_directory=gopro_images/ --output_directory=stitched_files/ --dwarp=off`

-The script will automatically recognize gopro directories, match them up and run the stitching through all the files of the matched up directories.
+The script will automatically recognize GoPro directories, match them up and run the stitching through all the files of the matched up directories.
 This is my directory structure: